secrethash/r8/README.md

 Laravel has always been missing a package like this, that supports dynamic rating with multiple Rating Types (ex.
 Like in Amazon or any e-commerce platform, Quality Rating, Customer Service Experience Ratings, etc.) with Integrated Reviews and Recommend Functionality.

-The main Ideology behind this package is to make it easily adaptable for everyone for everyone's use case.
+The main Ideology behind this package is to make it easily adaptable for everyone's use case.

 Reviews & Ratings system for Laravel 7.
 You can rate any of your models.